 Check if there is a redirection occurring which is causing the gclid to be removed before Google Analytics runs?

-The Google Click ID (gclid) at the end of the final URL is one indicator our system looks for in order to classify a visit as Google Paid.
+The Google Click ID (gclid) at the end of the final URL is one indicator our system looks for in order to classify a paid visit as Google Ads.